rust-lang/book/src/ch01-01-installation.md

 the same commands that Linux and Mac users do.
 If neither work, consult the documentation for the shell you are using.

+### Custom installations

+If you have reasons for preferring not to use rustup.rs, please see [the Rust installation page](https://www.rust-lang.org/install.html) for other options.

 ### Uninstalling

 Uninstalling Rust is as easy as installing it.
 From your shell, run